 In view of the ongoing Coronavirus calamity, we have decided to postpone the Festival of Resistance that was planned for the weekend of 20 June this year.

-The festival has now been rescheduled for the weekend of 17/18 October in Derby, where we will aim to have an array of excellent speakers, workshops and films.
+The festival has now been rescheduled for the weekend of 16/17 October in the Midlands area, where we will aim to have an array of excellent speakers, workshops and films.

 The upheaval being caused by the Covid-19 pandemic, and the events unfolding every day are unprecedented, but one thing is clear.
 As our nation, and the world, come to terms with finding a suitable response, it is obvious that we can only beat this thing by working together as a collective.